nathanielgreen/CV/README.md

 - Worked on AND Digital's internal projects using front-end technolgoies such as React, Redux, Enzyme, Nightwatch.
-- Worked on client-side projects (TalkTalk) with technolgies such as Angular and Protractor.
+- Worked on client-side projects (TalkTalk) with technologies such as Angular and Protractor.
 - Got involved in the company's DevOps and learnt new skills (Docker, Jenkins, Rancher).